Display aspect ratio: 4:3, 5:4 and 16:10

 Until about 2003, most computer monitors used an aspect ratio of 4:3, and in some cases 5:4.
-For cathode ray tubes (CRT)s 4:3 was most common even in resolutions where this meant the pixels would not be square (e.g. 320×200 or 1280×1024 on a 4:3 display).
+For cathode ray tubes (CRTs) 4:3 was most common even in resolutions where this meant the pixels would not be square (e.g. 320×200 or 1280×1024 on a 4:3 display).
 Between 2003 and 2006, monitors with 16:10 aspect ratio became commonly available, first in laptops and later also in standalone computer monitors.
 Reasons for this transition was productive uses for such monitors, i.e. besides widescreen movie viewing and computer game play, are the word processor display of two standard A4 or letter pages side by side, as well as CAD displays of large-size drawings and CAD application menus at the same time.
 16:10 became the most common sold aspect ratio for widescreen computer monitors until 2008.

 16:9

 In 2008, the computer industry started to move from 4:3 and 16:10 to 16:9 as the standard aspect ratio for monitors and laptops.
 A 2008 report by DisplaySearch cited a number of reasons for this shift, including the ability for PC and monitor manufacturers to expand their product ranges by offering products with wider screens and higher resolutions, helping consumers to more easily adopt such products and "stimulating the growth of the notebook PC and LCD monitor market".

 By 2010, virtually all computer monitor and laptop manufacturers had also moved to the 16:9 aspect ratio, and the availability of 16:10 aspect ratio in mass market had become very limited.
 In 2011, non-widescreen displays with 4:3 aspect ratios still were being manufactured, but in small quantities.
 The reasons for this according to Bennie Budler, product manager of IT products at Samsung South Africa was that the "demand for the old 'Square monitors' has decreased rapidly over the last couple of years".
 He also predicted that "by the end of 2011, production on all 4:3 or similar panels will be halted due to a lack of demand."

-In 2012, 1920×1080 was the most commonly used resolution among Steam users.
-At the same time, the most common resolution globally was 1366×768, overtaking the previous leader 1024×768.
-In 2021, the 2K resolution of 1920×1080 was used by two third of the Steam users for the primary display with 1366×768 and 2560×1440 both at about eight percent taking the majority of the remaining resolutions.
+In 2012, 1920×1080 (Full HD) was the most commonly used resolution among Steam users.
+At the same time, the most common resolution globally was 1366×768, overtaking the previous leader 1024×768, until 2014-2015 when it was taken over by 3840x2160 (4K).
+In 2021, the 2K resolution of 1920×1080 was used by two thirds of the Steam users for the primary display with 1366×768 and 2560×1440 both at about eight percent taking the majority of the remaining resolutions.

 3:2

-3:2 displays first appeared in laptop computers in 2001 with the PowerBook G4 line, but didn't enter the mainstream until the 2010s with the Chromebook Pixel and 2-in-1 PCs like Microsoft's Surface line.
+3:2 displays first appeared in laptop computers in 2001 with the PowerBook G4 line, but did not enter the mainstream until the 2010s with the Chromebook Pixel and 2-in-1 PCs like Microsoft's Surface line.
 As of 2018, a number of manufacturers are either producing or planning to produce portable PCs with 3:2 displays.